HopeMohola/HR-Employee-Attrition/README.md

 - Overtime
 - Average Years at Company
 - Average Training Times For The Year
-- Average Performance Rating

 ## Charts / Visualizations
 Below the KPI cards:
 1. Attrition by Department
-Chart type: Clustered column
-Axis: Department | Values: Count of Attrition = Yes vs No
 2. Age Distribution
-Chart type: Histogram
-Filter by department or role
-3. Monthly Income by Job Role
+3. Gender by AgeGroup
-Chart type: Box plot or bar chart
-Highlights salary spread by roles
+4. Attrition by AgeGroup
-4. Overtime vs Attrition
+5. Overtime vs Attrition
-Chart type: Stacked column (OverTime = Yes/No, grouped by Attrition)
+6. Attrition by Education
-5. Years at Company vs Performance Rating
+7. Years at Company vs Performance Rating
-Chart type: Scatter plot
-Shows correlation between tenure and performance
-6. Work-Life Balance Satisfaction
+8. Work-Life Balance Satisfaction
-Chart type: Pie chart or bar chart
-Can segment by department or role

 ## Features in the Dataset